nSkade/tools-scripts/README.md

 ### taskbarDate
 gui - displays borderless box with date, intended for the smaller taskbar on win10

+### plotFFmem
+cli - plots firefox about:memory mem dump nicely with a sunburst

 ### taskbarRune
 gui - ...